Pól Jóhannus Justinussen

-Pól Jóhannus Justinussen (born 13 January 1989) is a Faroese international footballer who plays for the Faroese team NSÍ, as a defender or winger.
+Pól Jóhannus Justinussen (born 13 January 1989) is a Faroese professional footballer who plays for NSÍ Runavík as a midfielder.
 He previously played for Valur in Iceland and for the Faroese football clubs B68 Toftir, EB/Streymur and GÍ Gøta.

 Justinussen made his international debut for the Faroe Islands national football team in 2010.
-In February 2012 he signed a contract with Danish Superliga club AaB Aalborg until the end of the Danish season in June, having been on trial with the club on two occasions in the months before signing.
+In February 2012, he signed a contract with Danish Superliga club AaB Aalborg until the end of the Danish season in June, having been on trial with the club on two occasions in the months before signing.
 After his contract expired in the summer he signed with NSÍ Runavík in July.
 He played there until November 2013, when he joined EB/Streymur.
 He signed a two-year deal, but eventually re-signed for NSÍ Runavík in 2014.